UnovaUnova Nodes

 POST/event2/queryAuth: Bearer

-Query events with arbitrary mongo-style filters.
+Query events.
+The query is an ARRAY of {field, operator, value} clauses (same format as /asset2/query) — raw Mongo-style filter objects are rejected, and there is no sort key.
 Use this to surface events of a specific type, by an asset, in a date range, etc.

 Request body